 Antoinette’s first book ‘How to Lose Friends and Influence White People’ was published by Penguin Random House.
 It is a witty and approachable anti-racism guide and an honest exploration of the modern manifestations of systemic racism in Australia today, and how we, as a collective, can take steps to make change.
 Providing practical tools, using warmth, humour, and research to share evidence-based solutions that can be used by anyone.

 Antoinette gave a TEDx talk in Sydney called ‘reverse discrimination doesn’t exist but tokenism does”.
-Here she tackled the pale, stale, male phenomena by adding what she dubbed ‘Gayle’ to the mix as a beneficiary of privilege and bias.
+Here she tackled the pale, stale, male phenomena by adding what she dubbed ‘Gayle’ to the mix.

 Antoinette is also an Ambassador for parent’s mental health organisation Gidget Foundation after experiencing debilitating post natal depression and anxiety with her second child.
 She now quite likes both of her children.
 Antoinette also appeared on ABC’s You Can’t Ask That, detailing her harrowing journey.